Youth Football Drills (Tackle)

 Cone Footwork Set

 Five cones in a square pattern, two yards apart.
-Player runs the square in different patterns: forward sprint, shuffle laterally, backpedal, and crossover step.
-4 sets through the square.
+The player runs the square in different patterns: forward sprint, lateral shuffle, backpedal, and crossover step.
 Builds the footwork base that defensive backs and offensive linemen need without any partner or coach.
 A 10U-and-up drill.

 Stair Run